You’re sharing a room, your days are packed, and the group chat is buzzing. It’s fun, but it can also feel like you never get

 I am a dedicated journaler.
 I have been writing my thoughts and experiences down since grade school.
 Journaling is therapy for me.
 Travel journaling is a way I remember details, like the colors of a sundown, and most of all, how I feel in a moment.
 As a travel writer, journaling has helped me to make my articles authentic.
-I may use my journal while I travel for my work, but there is an importance for all of us in recording where travel takes us.
-Figuratively and literary.
-Just like we take pictures to remember places we’ve been, words on a page have the potential to dig deeper.

 Why a hotel room journal routine beats “trying to remember everything” later